 1. Field of View

 Since a VR video uses a 360° camera, there’s no “behind the camera” area – everything surrounding the camera becomes part of the scene.
 This unique perspective allows for creativity, but also means you have to be careful about clutter.
 Before filming, clear unnecessary items from around the camera or make sure they naturally fit into the scene.

 2. Where to Place the Camera

-Also, as VR videos are usually made to give an eye-level visual experience, remember to place the camera around 6 feet high i.e. the average human height.
-You will also need to make sure the viewer has something interesting to look at in every direction.
+Also, since VR videos aim to simulate an eye-level view, try positioning the camera around 6 feet high, which is the average human height.
+It’s important to ensure the viewer has something interesting to see in every direction.

 3. How to Move the Camera